BUREAU OF PUBLIC SECRETS

 Racism has been one of the key foundations of your party ever since Nixon inaugurated the “Southern strategy” fifty years ago, but it’s usually been discreet and deniable.
 Now that connection is out in the open.
 Many of Trump’s most fervent supporters are already celebrating his victory by harassing people of color in his name.
 How are you going to dissociate yourselves from that?

-Your party was already heading toward a civil war between its mutually contradictory components (financial elite, tea party, neocons, libertarians, religious reactionaries, and the few remaining moderates).
+Your party was already heading toward a civil war between its mutually contradictory components (financial elite, Tea Party, neocons, libertarians, religious reactionaries, and the few remaining moderates).
 To those general divisions are now added the antagonisms between the new Leader and those who oppose him.
 Bush at least had sense enough to know that he was an incompetent figurehead, and gladly let Cheney and Rove run things.
 Trump thinks he’s a genius, and anyone who doesn’t agree will be added to his already very large enemies list.

 He’s also a very loose cannon, which is why the Republican establishment feared him in the first place.
 He has proposed things like Congressional term limits which Republican politicians emphatically do not want, while on the other hand he is now reportedly considering not repealing Obamacare, perhaps because he has become aware of how complex and risky such an action might be.
 Who knows what other things he’ll come up with or backtrack on?